mlzxy/ionic-cache-src/README.md

 # NOTICE

+- I am a little bit rushed with writing 0.5.0, fix several bugs in 0.5.2

 - Enhancements in 0.5.0
   - support background image
   - could use your own progress indicator instead of the builtin progress circle